 Windows are a significant character-defining feature of any structure.
 They are like a piece of good furniture.
-Original windows were constructed so that individual components could be repaired, instead of requiring an entire new unit if one piece breaks or rots.
+Original windows were constructed so that individual components could be repaired, instead of requiring wholesale replacement if one piece rots or breaks.

 This often means that an existing, historic window can be repaired for far less cost than a replacement.
-See the resource section for instructions on window repair and upgrade.

 Repair of a historic window is the best first step when confronted with a damaged or deteriorated unit.
 If after careful evaluation, window frames and sash are so deteriorated they need replacement, they should be duplicated.